 By 2001, Evan had worked steadily on Stage, Television, in Print, and Film which took him from NYC, to Russia, to Vancouver, and finally, Los Angeles.
 It was while living in LA, that Evan sought to reconnect with his passion for Architecture and formed Renovolution with friend & Architect Tom Grantham renovating fringe area, single-family homes in New Orleans.
 Since the Katrina Disaster of 2005, Renovolution has rebuilt its properties and are currently being utilized as half way homes for families otherwise unable to afford returning to New Orleans.

 ...In 2002 Evan was asked to Host and demonstrate his carpentry and welding skills on the hit show: While You Were Out, on TLC - a stint that lasted nearly 4 seasons and close to 300 episodes.

-In 2010 Evan found a way to return to his music roots when he was asked to take over the job of hosting Country Music Television’s marquee show: CMT’s Top 20 Countdown, where he appears every weekend counting down the best video’s in country music, and interviewing country’s hottest stars.
-He also Co-hosts the weekly syndicated country music news radio show: CMT Radio Insider and can also be seen hosting the red carpet at the CMT Music Awards, the CMA's and as MC for LP Field's concert series during CMA Fest each year.
+In 2010 Evan found a way to return to his music roots when he was asked to take over the job of hosting Country Music Television’s marquee show: CMT’s Top 20 Countdown, where he appeared every weekend counting down the best video’s in country music, and interviewing country’s hottest stars.
+He also Co-hosted the weekly syndicated country music news radio show: CMT Radio Insider.
+He was also frequently seen hosting the live red carpet at the CMT Music Awards, the CMA's and as MC for LP Field's concert series during CMA Fest each year.

 ...Evan can also been found throughout the country on morning shows and as a motivational speaker in support of his book: Breaking In: The formula For Success In Entertainment. (click title for more info)